daisyzhou/dota-stalker/README.md

 # TODO
-* make the storage threadsafe (it's super definitely not right now... o_o)
 * might want to stop using discord.py library and implement all that gateway stuff ourselves?
 * add a testing framework for the discord bot (use a mock MatchStream)
-* persist state somewhere
 * disallow using the anonymous user ID
-* if it starts getting too slow, parallelize the sending messages to discord part
+* if it starts getting too slow, try parallelizing the sending messages to discord part
+* retry db connections on exceptions